Budget 2021: €250 payment for third-level students for move to online learning

 All full-time third-level students are to receive a €250 payment in the coming year to help compensate for the move towards greater online learning.

-It is one of a number of education measures set to be unveiled in Budget 2021 including the hiring of up to 600 additional teachers which will being the pupil-teacher ratio at primary level to a record low, according to well-placed sources.
+It is one of a number of education measures set to be unveiled in Budget 2021 including the hiring of 565 additional teachers to bring the pupil-teacher ratio at primary level to a record low.

 The financial assistance package for third-level students is understood to cost a total of €50 million and will be provided to students who have paid the €3,000 student registration fee or who are in receipt of Susi grants.